-Folders in the assets pane in Optimizely are used for organizing content, such as media files (images, videos and documents), and blocks.
-You can have folders with content that can be shared between all websites in a multi-site scenario (so called global folders), or you can have folders with content that will only be available for a specific website, page, or block (so called site-specific or local folders).
+Folders in the assets panel in Optimizely Content Management System (CMS) are used for organizing content, such as media files (images, videos, and documents) and blocks.
+You can have folders with content that can be shared between websites in a multi-site scenario (so-called global folders), or you can have folders with content that will only be available for a specific website, page, or block (so-called site-specific or local folders).

 Media and blocks share the same folder structure.
 This means that if you create a folder under Media, the same folder is also created under Blocks.

-- For All Sites.
-This is called a global folder.
-Its content is available to all pages and blocks for all websites in a multi-site installation.
+- For All Sites – This is a global folder.
+Its content is available to pages and blocks for websites in a multi-site installation.

-- For This Site.
-This is called a site-specific folder.
-Its content is available only on the current website (regardless of it is a single or multi-site installation).
+- Content – This is a site-specific folder.
+Its content is available only on the current website (regardless of whether it is a single or multi-site installation).

-- For This Page or For This Block.
-This is called a local folder.
-Its content is available only for a specific page or block and cannot be accessed from other pages or blocks.
-It is useful, for example, if you have images for a specific purpose which must only be used for a one page or block.
+- For This Page or For This Block – This is a local folder.
+Its content is available only for a specific page or block and cannot be accessed by others.
+It is useful, for example, if you have images for a specific purpose that must only be used for a page or block.

-If you have saved an image in the local folder and then copy the page content, including the image, and paste it into another page, you may still see the image in the page.
-However, this is due to browser caching, the image is not copied to the new page's local folder and the link is in reality broken.
+If you have saved an image in the local folder, then copy the page content, including the image, and paste it into another page, you may still see the image on the page.
+However, this is due to browser caching, so the image is not copied to the new page's local folder, and the link is, in reality, broken.

-Local folders are not available for catalog content in Optimizely Commerce.
+Local folders are not available for catalog content in Optimizely Customized Commerce.

-- Select Rename in the context menu for the folder you want to rename, and enter a new name.
+- Select Rename in the context menu for the folder you want to rename and enter a name.

-- Use drag-and-drop or Cut/Paste to move folders in the structure.
+- Use drag-and-drop or Cut-and-paste to move folders in the structure.

-Renaming or moving folders does not cause any broken content links on your website, but might break incoming links from other websites or indexing from search engines.
+Renaming or moving folders does not cause broken content links on your website but might break incoming links from other websites or indexing from search engines.

-Select the folder you want to delete, and select Move to Trash in the context menu.
-The folder with its content will be moved to Trash, from where it can be restored.
+Select the folder you want to delete and select Move to Trash in the context menu.
+The folder with its content is moved to Trash, where it can be restored.
 Local folders cannot be deleted.

-Since blocks and media files share the same folder structure, removing a folder affects both the block and the media structure.
-You are notified about existing references to the content, before removing it.
+Because blocks and media files share the same folder structure, removing a folder affects the block and the media structure.
+You are notified about existing references to the content before removing it.

 The predefined global folder is available to everyone by default.
 Local folders inherit the access rights from the content (page or block) to which they are associated.
-It is possible to define access rights for specific folders in a structure.
-Setting access rights for folders is done from the admin view in Optimizely, in the same way as for pages in the page tree structure.
+You can define access rights for specific folders in a structure.
+Set access rights for folders is done from the admin view in CMS, in the same way as for pages in the page tree structure.

-Folders are not language specific, and the folder structure for blocks and media will look the same regardless of the language selected under the Sites tab in the navigation pane.
-This means that you cannot create language versions for folders, but you can use a language code when naming them.
+Folders are not language-specific, and the folder structure for blocks and media will look the same regardless of the language selected under the Sites tab in the navigation panel.
+This means you cannot create language versions for folders but can use a language code when naming them.